 d.
 At City Hall.

-9. Give the first two lines of Canada's national anthem?a.
+9. Give the first line of Canada's national anthem?a.
 O Canada!
 Our home and native land!
-True patriot love in all of us command.

 c.
 O Canada!
 From far and wide, O Canada, We stand on guard for thee.

 d.
 O Canada!
 We stand on guard for thee.